DiamondLightSource/discorpy/docs/source/tutorials/methods.rst

 use these coefficients for calculating distortion-parameters.

 .. figure:: figs/methods/fig4.png
     :name: fig_15
-  :figwidth: 90 %
+    :figwidth: 80 %
     :align: center
     :figclass: align-center

     (a) Points are grouped into horizontal lines. (b) Points are grouped into vertical lines.

-The grouping step is critical in the data processing workflow.
+The grouping step is critical in data processing workflow.
 It dictates the performance of other methods down the line.
-In *Discorpy*, the `grouping method <https://discorpy.readthedocs.io/en/latest/api/discorpy.prep.preprocessing.html#discorpy.prep.preprocessing.group_dots_hor_lines>`_ works by searching the neighbours of a point to decide if they belong to the same group or not.
+In Discorpy, the `grouping method <https://discorpy.readthedocs.io/en/latest/api/discorpy.prep.preprocessing.html#discorpy.prep.preprocessing.group_dots_hor_lines>`__ works by searching the neighbours of a point to decide if they belong to the same group or not.
 The search window is defined by the distance between two nearest reference-points, the slope of the grid, the parameter R, and the acceptable